Our Review Process

 Sleep has recently been a topic of great interest among researchers as they are discovering more reasons why it is crucial for our health.
 Lack of rest also induces cortisol, which increases blood sugar.

-A diabetic patient is well-aware of the significance of consuming the right amount and type of foods to maintain their sugar levels.
+A diabetic patient is well-aware of the significance of consuming the right amount and type of foods to reduce sugar levels.
 Here are some foods to be avoided if you have diabetes:

 A few ways to lower blood sugar immediately are taking fast-acting insulin and exercising.